RC-MODULE/skyforge/README.md

 ##STORE filename

-Tarball the root filesystem into the archive filename
+Tarball the root filesystem into the archive filename.
+The archive generated will be deleted if you run 'skyforge purge'

 ```
 STORE rootfs.tar.gz